Paraguay at the Copa América: 1979 Copa América

 1979 was the second edition of a revised Copa América which was not held as a local tournament, but spread over several months in a number of home-and-away-matches.
 In the group phase, opponent Uruguay slipped up in their first match against Ecuador, losing 1–2, and were held at bay by Paraguay with two draws.
 A closely contested semi-final saw Paraguay win 4–3 on aggregate over Brazil.

 The rules for the final against Chile were that a play-off on neutral ground was to be played if the teams were equal on points after two legs.
 Goal difference would only come into play if the play-off also ended in a draw.
 After a 3–0 home win, but a 1–0 away defeat, the play-off was scheduled in Buenos Aires six days later.
 Drawing 0–0, Paraguay won on aggregate goals after that play-off.
 In total, Paraguay had to play nine matches to be crowned champions, a tournament record tied with Peru, who went through a similar ordeal four years earlier.

 Record by opponent

-Paraguay's highest victory at a Copa América was a 7–0 against Bolivia in 1949.
-Their highest defeat was a 0–8 against Argentina in 1926.
+Paraguay's highest victory at a Copa América was a 7–0 win against Bolivia in 1949.
+Their highest defeat was a 0–8 loss against Argentina in 1926.